In this activity, you will need to use Cuisenaire rods, or the interactive Cuisenaire environment which you can find below.

 Can you spot a pattern that will help you to predict how many different ways there are to make up the black rod using only red and white rods?

-Check your answer for the black rod - are you right?
+Check your answer for the black rod.

 Without using the interactivity, how many different ways are there to make up the orange rod (equivalent to 10 white rods)?